 Taxila university was one of the oldest universities of the world with which were associated a number of renowned learned personalities of different disciplines.
 Its strategic location caused its fame to flourish, but unlike Nalanda, it is not considered as a university in the modern sense.
 Discuss.

 Both Nalanda and Taxila Universities were renowned ancient institutions of higher learning.
-However, while Nalanda was a formal university in the modern sense of the word, Taxila functioned under more informal conditions.
-Nalanda had almost all the infrastructure we associate with a good University in today’s time, namely, multiple classrooms, extensive library, dormitories for students, accommodation for professors etc. On the other hand, Taxila University did not have any lecture halls nor did it provide residential quarters for its teachers or students.
+Nalanda was a formal university in the modern sense, equipped with multiple classrooms, an extensive library, dormitories for students, and accommodation for professors.
+In contrast, Taxila University functioned under more informal conditions, lacking lecture halls and residential quarters.

 - Nalanda had modern infrastructure resembling a good university today.

 - Taxila lacked formal infrastructure support and relied on teachers’ private houses for schooling.